-No. If you are making a gift using your in-pew envelope, just indicate the amount of your pledge in box B. Next, decide whether you want to be billed either monthly (for 12 payments) or quarterly (for 4 payments).
+No. If you are making a gift using your in-pew envelope, just indicate the amount of your pledge in box B. Next, decide whether you want to be billed either monthly or quarterly.
 The Office of Stewardship & Development will bill you for your gift.

 12. When completing my in-pew envelope at church, how do I inform my parish that I will be making a gift online using my credit card?

-Whether you are making a pledge gift in Section B or a one-time cash gift in Section C, simply check the box which states, “I will make my gift using my credit card (directions on envelope insert.”
+On the In-pew envelope, simply check the box which states, “I will make my gift using Direct Debit or my Credit Card.”
 Your parish will also be informed through a weekly parish donor report from the Office of Stewardship & Development which will document that your gift was made online using your credit card.

 13. I am an employee of the Diocese of Providence and want to make a gift to the Catholic Charity Appeal.
 Is there a Payroll Deduction Form that I can use?